 A combination of pre-screening and open access is the best possible defence against plagiarism.
 All articles submitted to University of Westminster Press journals are automatically screened for plagiarism by the CrossCheck system from CrossRef.
 This system compares incoming articles to a large database of academic content, and alerts editors to any possible issues.

-University of Westminster Press ensures that all research output, in both journals and books, is thoroughly peer reviewed by external reviewers, and offers the option of open peer review if required.
+University of Westminster Press ensures that all research output is thoroughly peer reviewed by external reviewers.
+Active Travel Studies utilises a double blind review approach.
 Publications of a commentary or opinion nature may not be sent for external peer review but will include extensive editorial review and revisions.
 All of our journals adhere to the COPE guidelines for best practice.

 All University of Westminster Press content is released under open licences from Creative Commons.
 We believe that only CC BY meets the requirements for true open access for journals, and strongly prefer CC0 for open research data.

 The journals supports the Budapest Open Access Initiative, which states that open access “…will accelerate research, enrich education, share the learning of the rich with the poor and the poor with the rich, make this literature as useful as it can be, and lay the foundation for uniting humanity in a common intellectual conversation and quest for knowledge.”

 Active Travel Studies endorses the Panton Principles, which state that "for science to effectively function, and for society to reap the full benefits from scientific endeavours, it is crucial that science data be made open."